Chiragp185/Blackjack-CPP/README.md

 # Blackjack-CPP
 Blackjack using C++

 The main reason why I chose this topic is because card games interest me.
 I have also enjoyed playing video games since I was a kid.
-Since this was a topic that I liked, I thought of making this card game “Blackjack” into a computer game as it is unique and can test one’s luck.
+Since this was a topic that I liked, I thought of making this card game “Blackjack” into a computer program as it is unique and can test one’s luck.
 Also, this game is popular all over the world and is playable by people of all ages.
-I found this topic challenging as it involved a playing with a deck of cards and hence motivated me to complete it.
+I found this topic challenging as it involved a deck of cards and hence motivated me to complete it.

 For running the code, you can use a free and open-source software like Turbo C7 by Akki.
 My code has been written using this compiler and I assure you that it runs perfectly in this.